|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Molasses, ginger, cinnamon, nutmeg, cloves, allspice...those sweet smells might make you think of cookies, but what about putting them in your breakfast instead?
+Molasses, ginger, cinnamon, nutmeg, cloves, and allspice—those sweet and spicy smells might make you think of cookies, but what about putting them in your breakfast instead?
 Specifically, how about your oatmeal?
 It's a very versatile breakfast, but adding gingerbread flavors for the holidays (or all through the winter) to make gingerbread oatmeal is hard to resist.
-The spices are warming, they go well with oats, and it makes for a delicious and nutritious way to start your day and wake up your palate!
+The spices are warming, they go well with oats, and it makes for a delicious and nutritious way to start your day and wake up your palate.

 This is also a great breakfast to make ahead of time.
 It can be stored in the refrigerator in an airtight container.
 You can eat it cold or reheat it right on the stovetop or in the microwave.

 Start by heating the milk in a medium saucepan over medium heat.